 If a bond is sold between interest payment dates, part of the sales price represents interest accrued to the date of the sale.
 For the year of the sale, the seller must report part of the sales price as interest income, even if the seller does not receive a Form 1099-INT.
 The buyer will treat this amount as a return of capital investment, reducing their basis in the bond.

-To review information related to the software, go to the Volunteer Resource Guide (Tab 2), Additional Interest, NAEOB, and State Adjustments.
+To review information related to the software, go to the Volunteer Resource Guide, Income tab, Additional Interest, NAEOB, and State Adjustment Entries.